-- In addition to aid from Messiah University, many students also receive aid from the federal or state government, and/or private sources. - Financial Aid can be in the form of gift aid (grants or scholarships), loans, and work. - Students need to file the Free Application for Federal Student Aid (FAFSA) in order to apply for most forms of financial aid (except for academic scholarships and institutionally funded jobs Federal Work-Study recipients must file a FAFSA).
+- Financial Aid can be in the form of gift aid (grants or scholarships), loans, and work. - Students need to file the Free Application for Federal Student Aid (FAFSA) in order to apply for most forms of financial aid (except for academic scholarships and institutionally funded jobs Federal Work-Study recipients must file a FAFSA).